ibingoogle/IntensiveCPU-simple/README.md

 4.MonitorNetwork:
 Simlpe distributd network monitoring tool based on RPC and Http

-5.DistributedDeployment:
+5.Deployment:
-Simple tool to deploy computing platform and its conf files in distributed cluster
+Simple tool to deploy computing platform and its conf files in single node/distributed cluster